thencc/algonautjs/README.md

 ## Deploying Smart Contracts

-In case you want to, Algonaut can deploy a smart contract to the network using TEAL approval + clear code.
+In case you want to, Algonaut can deploy a smart contract to the current network using TEAL approval + clear code.
 Use the `createApp` method to do this like so:

 ```js